Aggregation of autoregressive random fields and anisotropic long-range dependence

-The proofs of Theorems \ref{3Ntheo} and \ref{4Ntheo} rely on the asymptotics of the lattice Green function in (\ref{green00}) for models 3N and 4N.
-Particularly, Lemmas \ref{lemma3N} and \ref{lemma4N} obtain the following point-wise convergences: as $\lambda \to \infty$,
+The proofs of Theorems \ref{3Ntheo} and \ref{4Ntheo} rely on the asymptotics of the lattice Green function in~\eqref{green00} for models 3N and 4N.
+Particularly, Lemmas \ref{lemma3N} and \ref{lemma4N} obtain the following point-wise convergences: as $\lambda\to\infty$,

-respectively, together with dominating bounds of the left-hand sides of (\ref{green03})-(\ref{green04}).
-The limit functions $h_3$ and $h_4 $ in (\ref{green03})-(\ref{green04}) (entering stochastic integral representations of the scaling limits $V_\gamma $ in Theorems \ref{3Ntheo} and \ref{4Ntheo}) are given by
+respectively, together with dominating bounds of the left-hand sides of \eqref{green03}--\eqref{green04}.
+The limit functions $h_3$ and $h_4 $ in \eqref{green03}--\eqref{green04} (entering stochastic integral representations of the scaling limits $V_\gamma$ in Theorems \ref{3Ntheo} and \ref{4Ntheo}) are given by

 where $K_0$ is the modified Bessel function of second kind.
-Note that $h_3$ in (\ref{hgreen}) is the Green function of one-dimensional heat equation (modulus constant coefficients), while $h_4$ is the Green function of the Helmholtz equation in $\mathbb{R}^2$.
+Note that $h_3$ in \eqref{hgreen} is the Green function of one-dimensional heat equation (modulus constant coefficients), while $h_4$ is the Green function of the Helmholtz equation in $\mathbb{R}^2$.
 The proofs of these technical lemmas can be found in the extended version of this paper available at \surl{http://arxiv.org/abs/1303.2209v3} and will be published elsewhere.
-Lemmas \ref{lemma3N} and \ref{lemma4N} are proved in Sec.~7 (Appendix), using classical probabilistic tools (the de Moivre-Laplace theorem and the Hoeffding inequality), and present the main technical difficulty of this paper.
-These lemmas may have independent interest for studying the behavior of the autoregressive fields (\ref{3N}) and (\ref{4N}) with deterministic coefficient $A$ in the vicinity of $A=1$.
-Particularly, we expect that these lemmas can be used for testing of stationarity and coefficient estimation near the unit root $A=1$ in spatial autoregressive models (\ref{3N}) and (\ref{4N}), c.f. \cite{bhat1997}, \cite{bois2005}, \cite{rok2011}, \cite{paul2007}.
+Lemmas \ref{lemma3N} and \ref{lemma4N} may also have independent interest for studying the behavior of the autoregressive fields \eqref{3N} and \eqref{4N} with deterministic coefficient $A$ in the vicinity of $A=1$, particularly, for testing stationarity near the unit root in spatial autoregressive models, cf. \cite{bhat1997}.